twinlogix/typetta/docs/chapters/graphql/working-with-graphql.md

 }
 ```

-To ensure efficiency and correctness, the user loading operation must load from the source of all the data and only the required fields by analysing the content of the `info` parameter contained in the AST schema of the request.
+To ensure efficiency and correctness, the user query operation must load from the data source only the required fields by analysing the content of the `info` parameter contained in the AST schema of the request.

 Since the `User` type also contains a `posts field: [Post!]`, you must specify an additional resolver capable of loading all the posts of each user: